-- On-going role or work objectives all roles have built-in objectives that may be expressed as key result areas in a role profile. - Targets these define the quantifiable results to be attained as measured in such terms as output, throughput, income, sales, levels of service delivery, cost reduction, reduction of reject rates. - Tasks/projects objectives can be set for the completion of tasks or projects by a specified date or to achieve an interim result. - Behaviour behavioural expectations are often set out generally in competency frameworks but they may also be defined individually under the framework headings.
+- Ongoing role or work objectives all roles have built-in objectives that may be expressed as key result areas in a role profile. - Targets these define the quantifiable results to be attained as measured in such terms as output, throughput, income, sales, levels of service delivery and cost reduction. - Tasks/projects objectives can be set for the completion of tasks or projects by a specified date or to achieve an interim result.

+Behavioural - behavioural expectations are often set out generally in competency frameworks but they may also be defined individually under the framework headings.
 Competency frameworks may deal with areas of behaviour associated with core values, for example teamwork, but they often convert the aspirations contained in value statements into more specific examples of desirable and undesirable behaviour, which can help in planning and reviewing performance.